MahdiAll99/MEDimage/README.md

 ```

 ### Making the environment
-In order to use the package, you need to create and activate the `medimage` environment.
+In order to use the package, you should make sure to have anaconda distribution on your machine, you can download it and install it y following this [link](https://docs.anaconda.com/anaconda/install/index.html).

+Using anaconda distribution, we will create and activate the `medimage` environment.
 You can do so by running this command

 ```
 make -f Makefile.mk create_environment